universvm/obsidian-pandoc-templates/README.md

 ├─ README
 ├─ TemplateName.sty
 ```

+The `README` file should contain a description of the template.

 The `example` folder should contain the markdown `.md` file used to generate the folder and the output PDF `.pdf` file generated.